intellivoid/Intellivoid-Python/README.md

 ## License

 ```
-Licensed under GPL v3.
-See the LICENSE for more information.
+Licensed under GPLv3 or later versions, See the LICENSE for more information.
 ```